mk/clerk-px23/README.md

 [^knuth84]: [Literate Programming](https://doi.org/10.1093/comjnl/27.2.97)
 [^literateprogramming]: An extensive archive of related material is maintained [here](http://www.literateprogramming.com).

 At the same time, other software was developed to target scientific use cases rather than program documentation.
-These systems, which prefigured modern computational notebooks, ranged from REPL-driven approaches like Macsyma and Mathematica to integrated WYSIWYG editors like Ron Avitzur's _Milo_, PARC's _Tioga_ and _Camino Real_, and commercial software like _MathCAD_[^mathematical-software].
+These systems, which prefigured modern computational notebooks, ranged from REPL-driven approaches like Macsyma and Mathematica to integrated WYSIWYG editors like Ron Avitzur's _Milo_, PARC's _Tioga_ and _Camino Real_, and commercial software like _MathCAD_.[^mathematical-software]

 [^mathematical-software]: See [A Survey of User Interfaces for Computer Algebra Systems](https://people.eecs.berkeley.edu/~fateman/temp/kajler-soiffer.pdf) for a history of these systems up until 1998 ([DOI](https://doi.org/10.1006/jsco.1997.0170)).

 In contemporary data science and software engineering practice, we often see interfaces that combine these two approaches, like [Jupyter](https://jupyter.org), [Observable](https://observablehq.com), [Pluto][pluto], and [Livebook][livebook].
 In these notebooks, a user can mix prose, code, and visualizations in a single document that provides the advantages of Knuth's Literate Programming with those of a scientific computing environment.
-Unfortunately, most such systems require the programmer to use a browser-based editing environment (which alienates programmers with a strong investment in their own tooling) and custom file formats (which cause problems for integration with broader software engineering practices)[^notebook-pain-points].
+Unfortunately, most such systems require the programmer to use a browser-based editing environment (which alienates programmers with a strong investment in their own tooling) and custom file formats (which cause problems for integration with broader software engineering practices).[^notebook-pain-points]

 [^notebook-pain-points]: See [What’s Wrong with Computational Notebooks?
 Pain Points, Needs, and Design Opportunities](https://doi.org/10.1145/3313831.3376729) by Souti Chattopadhyay, Ishita Prasad, Austin Z. Henley, Anita Sarma and Titus Barik.